Course overview

 Teaching contact hours

 Contact hours in a typical week will depend on your year of study and the optional modules chosen.
-However, typically you will have between 10-15 contact hours of teaching per week.
-As an example, within the second year of your studies you might typically have:
+However, typically you will have between 7-12 contact hours of teaching per week.
+As an example, within the second year of your studies, you might typically have:

-- Personal tutorial/small group teaching: approximately 1-3 hours of tutorials per semester, and as per request
+Personal tutorial/small group teaching: approx. 1-2 hours of tutorials per block, and as per request

-- Medium group teaching: approximately 5 hours of practical classes, workshops or seminars each week
+Medium group teaching: approx. 4-5 hours of practical classes, workshops or seminars each week

-- Large group teaching: approximately 7 hours of lectures each week
+Large group teaching: approx. 3-5 hours of lectures each week